translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 copy a file in MS Windows' hidden folder structure), you can install `AndoTools
 <http://atools.dotsrc.org/>`_ into MS Word, which has a function to insert all
 tw4win styles into any document easily.
-Once you've installed AndoTools, in MS Word go :menuselection:`Ando --> Documenet Operations --> Fonts and Language`.
+Once you've installed AndoTools, in MS Word go :menuselection:`Undo --> Document Operations --> Fonts and Language`.
 Click "Add tw4win styles" to add them to the current document.

 .. _../pages/guide/preparing_files_for_wordfast#how_to_prepare_a_l10n_file_for_wordfast: